epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 A one-on-one is an individual meeting that a manager keeps to connect regularly to everyone that directly reports to him.
 It is a powerful tool for professional development.
 Some benefits of running one-on-ones include:

 - Connect and build trust with your team.
 Provide a safe space for them to address difficult conversations in private with you;
-- Coach your team toward self-improvement and a successful career;
+- Coach your team toward self-improvement and a successful career; Help each individual with what they need for short-term performance and long-term growth;
 - Foster organizational culture and your own leadership style;
 - Proactively follow-up on goals and KPIs;
 - Address issues.